 - How do I change between UniProt accessions and other identifiers, e.g. Ensembl, EMBL, RefSeq Gene ID, UniGene?

 - What GO tools can I use to display/compare annotations to my selected proteins/genes?

-- Is it correct to assume that genes that belong to a child category will automatically be a member of the parent term?
+- Is it correct to assume that gene products annotated to a child of a GO term will automatically be considered part of the parent term?

 - How do I download a bulk set of GO annotations?
-What is the format and I need GO term names to be included.
+What formats are there?

 - What do the evidence codes mean?

 1. Which file should I use to get the fullest set of GO annotations for a species?

 In the GO Consortium, there are a number of model organism databases that are the authoritative source of GO annotations for their respective species.
 These groups also integrate annotations from other sources including GOA (a multi-species resource) on a regular basis.

 GOA also provides a number of species-specific files for human, mouse, rat, zebrafish, Arabidopsis, chicken, dog, cow, pig, Dictyostelium, worm, yeast and Drosophila.
 The annotations in these files are based on entries in the UniProtKB gene-centric reference proteome (GCRP), protein complexes (Complex Portal), and non-coding RNAs (RNACentral).
 GOA integrates manual annotations from all other GO Consortium groups, as well as a number of external annotating groups where the annotated gene product identifier can be mapped to one of the three identifiers we support (UniProtKB, Complex Portal, and RNACentral IDs).

 Both model organism group and GOA species-specific files are available on our FTP site.